Dissertations and Proposals, 1961 to Present

-We tracked research activities of our doctoral students during the past academic year (April 1, 2013 - April 1, 2014).
-The impressive list of doctoral student accomplishments includes 106 publications that appeared or will appear in edited books and journals, including 22 that were published in conference proceedings; with over 222 additional conference papers presented or to be presented at regional, national, and international conferences.
-SC&I doctoral students also received 22 awards for scholarly and professional work, 26 research fellowships and scholarships, and 8 grants.
+We tracked research activities of our doctoral students during each academic year.
+The impressive list of doctoral student accomplishments includes publications that appeared or will appear in edited books and journals, including those that were published in conference proceedings; with additional conference papers presented or to be presented at regional, national, and international conferences.
+SC&I doctoral students also received numerous awards for scholarly and professional work, research fellowships and scholarships, and grants.

 Full list of compiled bibliographies: